 2. Utilize Free Tools When Link Building for Small Businesses

 Since I just mentioned the massive expensive of link building, I’ll throw out a free tip.
 You should subscribe to HARO—help a reporter out—ASAP.
 Each day, reporters from every publication under the sun send out questions.
 Each question is organized by industry.
-If you have expertise to add to a certain topic, you can respond.
+If you have expertise to add to a certain topic like dentistry, health and wellness, or another industry, you can respond.
 If you play your cards right, you might end up on a huge website with a big link back to your site.
 It happens more often than you think.